 The emerging world of the 21st century is globally interconnected: Al peoples are now neighbors.
 In this world, competing religious claims to unique truth pose a serious threat.
 Yet abandoning such claims can reduce religions to quaint cultural relics.
 How can religious believers maintain the vitality of their spiritual heritage while fully appreciating the faith/wisdom traditions of others?
 This course explores the insights of one man who has sought that balance of religious consciousness—philosopher Huston Smith—as he reflects on Hinduism, Buddhism, Confucianism, Taoism, Judaism, Christianity, and Islam.
 Rather than competing, he found, the world’s religious traditions can greatly enrich one another.
 (Available online)

-This introductory course in the MLA program’s digital humanities concentration is designed to familiarize students with digital encoding tools, web platforms, assorted search engines and other methodologies directly relevant to a wide range of research agendas in the liberal arts.
+This introductory course is designed to familiarize students with digital encoding tools, web platforms, assorted search engines and other methodologies directly relevant to a wide range of research agendas in the liberal arts.
 In the course of the semester, students will receive a comprehensive introduction to selected tools and methodologies, such as the Text Encoding Initiative (TEI) and text mining software (e.g. Voyant and Collatex).
+We will also discuss some of the controversies surrounding the digital humanities as a distinct "field" of humanistic inquiry.
 Assigned text encoding projects will guide students in identifying appropriate textual markup strategies, resolving issues generated through digital research, and finally in selecting appropriate tools for edition making.
 The semester will conclude with group critiques of these assigned projects from the standpoint of both content and user experience.
-(Available online)

 Since Plato, "Beauty" has proven to be a crucial topic in Western Philosophy.
 Philosophers have seen fit to address numerous questions surrounding the topic: what is beauty, what distinguishes and constitutes it, who can create it, who can discern and appreciate it?
 Is it subjective or objective?
 We will consider a variety of other critical questions via the prominent thinkers we will read in this class, such as: what is the point in creating art?
 Who or what is it for?
 What is its desired or intended impact on the audience?
 What are the germs of creativity, or what is the critical environment for its emergence?
 Is creativity and artistic inspiration an individual privilege, or can it be shared broadly in society, or in a community?
 What is the political role or place of the artist and his/her work?
 Philosophers read in this class may include Plato, of course, but also Aristotle, Augustin, Aquinas, Hume, Burke, Kant, Hegel, Schopenhauer and Nietzsche, among others.
 If time permits, we will also look at more recent philosophers writing on the topic--and why beauty might no longer be a concern for art and artists.